MRI-based Alzheimer's disease prediction via distilling the knowledge in multi-modal data: Material and methods

 \subsection{Datasets and Image Pre-processing}

 We collected data from three public datasets, ADNI-1, ADNI-2 \citep{Jack2008}, and the Australian Imaging, Biomarkers and Lifestyle (AIBL) database \citep{Ellis2009} \footnote[1]{ Data used in this paper were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset (\url{adni.loni.usc.edu}) and the Australian Imaging Biomarkers and Lifestyle Study of Aging (AIBL) database (\url{www.aibl.csiro.au}).
 As such, the investigators within the ADNI and AIBL contributed to the design and implementation of ADNI and AIBL and/or provided data but did not participate in analysis or writing of this report.
-A complete listing of ADNI investigators can be found at: \href{http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf}{online}}.
-It is worth noting that all subjects in ADNI-2 were newly enrolled, so there are no subjects appeared in ADNI datasets.
+A complete listing of ADNI investigators can be found at: \href{http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf}{online}}. \ghr{The ADNI-3 dataset was not used because it hadn't release long enough follow-ups.} It is worth noting that all subjects in ADNI-2 were newly enrolled, so there are no subjects appeared in both ADNI datasets.
 Only baseline data were used in this study.
-The demographic information of the ADNI subjects is presented in Table \ref{tab1}.

-ADNI-1: The baseline ADNI-1 dataset used in this study consisted of 1.5T T1-weighted MRI images scanned from 669 subjects.
-According to standard clinical criteria, subjects were divided into three groups: normal control (NC), MCI, and AD.
-According to whether MCI subjects converted to AD within 36 months, MCI subjects were further categorized into: 1) sMCI (stable MCI), if diagnosis was MCI at all available time points (0-96 months), and had diagnosis records for at least 36 months; 2) pMCI (progressive MCI), if diagnosis was MCI at baseline but the conversion to AD was reported after baseline within 3 years, and without a reversion to MCI or NC at any available follow-up (0-96 months).
-The other MCI subjects who had the last diagnosis reported after baseline within 2 years, or had unstable diagnoses (reversion, or conversion after 3 years) were not included in this study.
-The dataset contained 100 sMCI, 164 pMCI, 226 NC, and 179 AD subjects.

-ADNI-2: The baseline ADNI-2 dataset used in this study contained 3T T1-weighted MRI images scanned from 517 subjects.
-The same clinical criteria as in ADNI-1 were used to separate the subjects into 115 sMCI, 76 pMCI, 186 NC, and 140 AD subjects.
+All T1-weighted images were pre-processed using FSL's anatomical processing pipeline \footnote[2]{\url{http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/fsl_anat}} \citep{Jenkinson2012}.
+First, all images were reoriented to the standard space (Montreal Neurological Institute, MNI) and automatically cropped before bias-field correction.
+Next, the corrected images were registered non-linearly using the MNI T1 Template (MNI152\_T1\_1mm) \citep{Grabner2006}.
+Then, the skull was stripped using the FNIRT-based approach \citep{Jenkinson2012}, and the brain-extracted images were regenerated to a standard space of size $182\times 218\times 182$.
+Processed images had an identical spatial resolution ($1mm\times 1mm \times 1mm$).
+To further reduce the redundant computational cost, each image was cropped to $144\times 176\times 144$ (see Fig. \ref{figs7}).
+The 3D images were standardized to zero mean and unit variance before feeding into the network.
+Pre-processed images were manually checked, and the images with insufficient stereotaxic registration and insufficient skull stripping were excluded.

 Clinical data employed in this study consisted of 13 scalar variables: age, gender, ethnic category, racial category, education years, Clinical Dementia Rating Sum of Boxes (1 variable), Alzheimer's disease assessment scale (2 variables: ADAS11, ADAS13), episodic memory evaluations in the Rey Auditory Verbal Learning Test (4 variables: immediate, learning, forgetting, percent forgetting), as well as APOe4 genotyping (1 variable).
 All clinical data used in this study were from baseline assessments.
 The clinical data were standardized to zero mean and unit variance before feeding into the network.
 The mean and standard deviation on the training set were used to apply the standardization on the validation and test set.
 The detailed clinical information of ADNI subjects was reported in Table \ref{tabs1} of the \emph{Appendix}.